Only 30% of the 80 countries have publicly available CCE budgets.

 The profiles were primarily prepared through a review and synthesis of international commitments, national laws, policies, action plans and programmes, complemented with the analysis of relevant literatures and press.
 The profiles, each about 6,000 words long, are available in English, French or Spanish.
 Experts and national focal points for Action for Climate Empowerment (ACE) were invited to review, update and validate the information.
 Countries are encouraged to continue this follow-up by providing comments and feedback to ensure they are comprehensive, up-to-date and accurate.
 When this step of the process is complete, it is indicated on the website on the relevant page of the country’s profile with a blue tick.

-Available countries: Argentina (in Spanish), Australia, Azerbaijan, Bangladesh, Colombia (in Spanish), Brazil, Cambodia, Canada (in French), China, Cook Islands, Costa Rica (in Spanish) Dominican Republic (in Spanish), Ecuador (in Spanish), Egypt, Ethiopia, The Gambia, Germany (to come, under review), Ghana, India, Indonesia, Italy, Japan, Jordan, Kenya, Kyrgyzstan, Lebanon, Lithuania, Maldives, Malta, Mexico (in Spanish), Morocco (in French), Myanmar, Namibia, Nauru, New Zealand, Pakistan, Portugal, Qatar, Republic of Korea, Rwanda, Saint Lucia, South Africa, Sweden, Tajikistan, Trinidad and Tobago, Tuvalu, United States of America, Viet Nam, Zimbabwe and Zambia.
+Available countries: Albania, Argentina (in Spanish), Australia, Azerbaijan, Bangladesh, Bolivia, Brazil, Cabo Verde, Cambodia, Cameroon, Canada (in French), Chile, China, Colombia (in Spanish), Cook Islands, Costa Rica (in Spanish), Côte d’Ivoire, Cuba, Czech Republic, Dominican Republic (in Spanish), Ecuador (in Spanish), Egypt, El Salvador, Ethiopia, Fiji, France (to come), The Gambia, Germany (to come, under review), Ghana, Haiti, Iceland, India, Indonesia, Israel, Italy, Japan, Jordan, Kenya, Kyrgyzstan, Lao PDR, Lebanon, Lithuania, Madagascar, Maldives, Malta, Mexico (in Spanish), Morocco (in French), Mozambique, Myanmar, Namibia, Nauru, New Zealand, Nigeria, Norway, Panama, Pakistan, Portugal, Qatar, Republic of Korea, Romania, Rwanda, Saint Lucia, Scotland (United Kingdom), Senegal, South Africa, South Sudan, Sweden, Tajikistan, Thailand, Tonga, Trinidad and Tobago, Türkiye, Tuvalu, United Arab Emirates (under review), United States, Uruguay, Vanuatu, Viet Nam, Zimbabwe and Zambia.

 CONTENT: CLIMATE CHANGE COMMUNICATION AND EDUCATION